akumina/AkuminaDev/docs/AK-Headless.md

 Grant Modify permissions to IIS_IUSRS group (or IIS user) for logs folder at {headlessappdir}/logs

-### App Manager Configuration

-Two steps are required to configure App Manager to allow traffic from the Headless website:
-1. Configure CORS
+### Configure CORS
-2. Update web.config

-**Configure CORS**

-Configure the app manager CORS settings to allow requests from the Headless website.
+Configure the App Manager CORS settings to allow requests from the Headless website.

-**Update web.config**

-On the App Manager web server

-1. Open web.config
-2. Under \<System.webServer>
-   a.
-Comment out \<customHeaders>
-   b.
-Change \<modules> to \<modules runAllManagedModulesForAllRequests="true">

 ## Setting up a production Headless website